Youth Tour Gives Students a Close-up View of the Nation's Capital

 Tour is an annual, weeklong, all-expenses-paid trip to Washington, DC,

 that is open to high school students across Louisiana.
+This all-expense paid trip is worth $2,000.

 Nine of Louisiana's 12 electric cooperatives participate in the Youth